openmpf/openmpf-docker/SWARM.md

 ### Initialize the Swarm Cluster

 Choose a machine that you wish to act as the manager node.
-You will be able to deploy and manager the stack from this node.
+You will be able to deploy and manage the stack from this node.
 Run the following command on that node:

 - `docker swarm init`